TheSmartScanner/http-headers-security/README.md

 <details>
 <summary>HAProxy</summary>
-Add the below line to your font-end, listen, or backend configurations to send the `X-XSS-Protection` header
+Add the below line to your font-end, listen, or backend configurations to send the <code>X-XSS-Protection</code> header

 ```
 http-response set-header X-XSS-Protection 1; mode=block